oliverselinger/failsafe-executor/README.md

 });
 ```

+An executor will only pick up tasks which have been registered.
+This allows for simple **routing**, based on task names amongst different nodes.

 Make sure your business logic is **idempotent**, since it gets executed at least once.

 As parameter, we recommend to use only a single ID that your business logic is able to interpret properly.
 Avoid using complex objects